matrix-org/matrix-spec-proposals/supporting-docs/projects/2016-02-05-try-matrix-now.md

 <table>
   {% assign post_nr = '0' %}
-  {% for post in site.categories.other limit:100 %}
+  {% for post in site.categories.other reversed limit:100 %}
     {% assign add_new_row_test = post_nr | modulo:6 %}
     {% if add_new_row_test == 0 %}<tr>{% endif %}
       <td class='project'>